BlockChasers/xmrig-autoinstall/README.md

 This script will auto install XMRig as a service, start the service with logging, and enable at boot time.

-This script was initially hacked for HiveOS as it will overwrite when HiveOS updates.
+This script was initially hacked for HiveOS as it will overwrite/uninstall XMRig when HiveOS updates.
 Doing all this work over and over does not sound like fun, so this will make it a one line install process.

+Monitor logs with `tail -f /var/log/xmrig.log`

 ### Auto Install XMRig
 ```